WildCodeSchool/js-poo-heracles-labour-4-part-2/README.md

 ``` ${this.hero.name} won 🗡️ ${this.hero.life} 💙 ${this.monsters[index].name} is dead !!!```
 Therefore, he will not attack and must also "disappear" from the map, the space where he was thus becoming free.

-- The monster or the hero must then disappear from the map.
+- The monster must then disappear from the map.
 To do this, the `battle()` function must simply return `true`;

 - The monster has disappeared but our hero still cannot move to its space.
-We now need to slightly modify our `move()` function to test the `isAlive()` of the character before sending our exception.
+We now need to slightly modify our `move()` function , and the `checkNoMonster()`in particulary, to check if this one is alive `isAlive()`.

 > A last point now, at the end of `battle()`, we will check if there are monsters left to beat to know if our hero has an absolute victory.
 To do this, implement a new `checkBattle()` method in `Arena`.
 That should return true if monsters are still alive and false otherwise. (uses the `some()` method).
 If no monster survived the massacre, display a total victory message via `#error`